FleetOpsClub logo

 Why Simply Fleet stands out

-Simply Fleet stands out because it is designed around the premise that most small fleets do not need a sophisticated fleet management platform.
-They need a maintenance reminder system that is cheap enough to adopt without approval and simple enough to use without training.
+Simply Fleet is built on the premise that most small fleets don't need a sophisticated platform — they need a maintenance reminder system that's cheap enough to adopt without approval and simple enough to use without training.
+At $3/vehicle/month with mobile-first design, drivers can log fuel and report issues from the field without learning a desktop dashboard.

 Main tradeoff with Simply Fleet